toggler-io/toggler/docs/httpapi/README.md

 ### operation IsFeatureEnabled

-Get rollout feature flag status for a pilot
+Get release flag status for a pilot

 #### Example